A Background to Investonline

 What happens to my investment if my financial planner or one of the key individuals passes away?

-As discussed above, we have a growing team currently of nine.
+As discussed above, we have a growing team currently of ten.
 There is a succession plan if anybody in the team were to pass away unexpectedly.

 If at any time you are unhappy with our services, you are able to terminate the relationship and appoint a different advisor if you feel it is necessary.